The Spirit of Jazz

 In a world of inequality, injustice, incarcerations and institutionalisation, there is an intrinsic value that shines forth, like a ray of sunshine and warms the hearts of those in need.
 Let us just imagine for a moment that your mind is a garden, and your thoughts are the seeds, with tonight’s ray of sunshine performance, you can start to grow flowers and pull up the weeds.

-This EFG London Jazz Festival performance held at HM Prison Wormwood Scrubs chapel, epitomises the spirit of jazz.
+This performance held at HM Prison Wormwood Scrubs chapel epitomises the spirit of jazz.
 The headline act for the evening, Rhiannon Giddens with Francesco Turrisi, performed outstandingly.
-Their musicianship, with a banjo, fiddle and various tambourines, had the entire audience in awe.
-Not to mention the dynamic, vibrant, rich, emotional vocals of Ms Giddens – simply breath-taking.
+The dynamic, vibrant, rich, emotional vocals of Ms Giddens – simply breath-taking.